ManuelXDuval/ManuelXDuval/README.md

 - 👋 Hi, I’m @ManuelXDuval
-- 🧪 I’m interested in human health and agritech
+- 🧪 I’m interested in healthspan and Agtech
 - 🧬 I’m currently studying cell-free nucleic-acids in human plasma.
 - ⚕️  I’m looking to collaborate on predicting clinical endpoints using omics' predictors.
 - 📫 How to reach me manuelxduval[at]double-strand.com